Passing the 1Z0-819 Oracle Certified Professional Java SE 11: preparation and exam experience

 Oracle University

 Because the Oracle University course was available for free for 2 months, I started with it.
 There was a 30 hours course on Java 11, which (I realized later) was not especially meant for certification takers and would cover topics not needed.
-The course was all video, while I’m more of a reader (hence, my appreciation for the JetBrains Academy course!), and the slides were covered with loads of text, which made it difficult to grab all information.
+The course was all video, while I’m more of a reader (hence, my preference for platforms like the JetBrains Academy), and the slides were covered with loads of text, which made it difficult to grab all information.
 Plus the speaker would go really fast on important topics.

-From the 30 hours, I watched about 61%: I skipped almost all the guided practice videos, I skipped what I noticed wasn’t exam topics (like OCI related lessons), but I also often paused to read the slides before listening to the speaker.
+From the 30 hours, I watched about 61%: I skipped almost all the guided practice videos, I skipped what I noticed wasn’t exam topics (like OCI Oracle Cloud Infrastructure related lessons), but I also often paused to read the slides before listening to the speaker.

 Enthuware mock exams